scuttlebutt-eu/important-documents/DIY-Peach!.md

 	5. Action Item Tracking System - How do we track what needs to be done?

 3. **Culture**
-	1. Rituals - are practices that help boost the interactivity of your calls.
+	1. Rituals - Practices that help boost the interactivity of your calls.
 It could be as simple as holding a minute of silence at the start of the call.
 	2. Principles - Values and rules of your Peach, what is especially important to you?